EmilStenstrom/friendlybit/posts/2006-06-03-concept-four-tier-web-development.md

 This layer is also where all websites should start.
 What content do you have?
 If the content is bad no pretty design or fancy Web 2.0 technique is going to cater for that.
 In fact, content together with bad uses of the other layers, [might still work](http://www.andyrutledge.com/bad-design.php)!

 One last point to make about data is that you should make sure to use the best possible media for representing your content.
 If it can be text, use text!
-Don&#8217;t use images for text, narrate your podcasts (or at least provide a text-summary), put your videos online with descriptions to them.
+Don't use images for text, narrate your podcasts (or at least provide a text-summary), put your videos online with descriptions to them.
 Having that text there helps you convey your point, search engines will find you, your users will be able to skim read while it loads and disabled users will get access to at least some of your content.

 ## Structural layer

 The structural layer is where the much misunderstood HTML comes to play.
-HTML&#8217;s job is to take the data it has received from the data layer and [add some structure to it](/html/datatypes-of-html/ "Some examples of data structures you have available in HTML").
+HTML's job is to take the data it has received from the data layer and [add some structure to it](/html/datatypes-of-html/ "Some examples of data structures you have available in HTML").
 Mark up what parts are headers, make sure lists get the HTML that best describes them, split the page up in the important parts and so on.

-HTML also adds some semantics to the data but since it&#8217;s quite a limited dictionary we have to work with I believe this is secondary.
+HTML also adds some semantics to the data but since it's quite a limited dictionary we have to work with I believe this is secondary.
 If you happened to have the kind of data that HTML happens to catch with its elements be sure to use them, if not make sure you at least capture the structure of it.

 You know you have done this level right if your site works with nothing but data and structure.